This post was last updated on 6/17/2018

 Why should you redirect your links

-- Changing a post’s permalink without using a redirect.
-Some other blogger(s) might have linked to that post of yours, but once you change its permalink, the users from that blog who will click on the link will get a 404 Error – Page Not Found, instead of your article.
-Also, the old link will still remain indexed by search engines, so you’ll end up with some duplicate content issues as well.
+Some other blogger(s) might have linked to a post of yours, but once you change its permalink or delete it, the users from that blog who will click on the link will get a 404 Page Not Found error, instead of your article.

 How to redirect links in WordPress using the Redirection plugin